Building Secure Agent Skills

 Remote Attestation Procedures.
 Verifies the execution environment itself - confirming the sandbox is genuine and unmodified.

-Together these standards provide non-repudiation and provenance for every skill invocation.
-See
+Together these standards give non-repudiation and provenance for every skill invocation.
+See standards compliance for how XOR integrates with each.

 [NEXT STEPS]